Graded Hoare Logic and its Categorical Semantics: Modelling Graded Hoare Logic

-\end{enumerate} \end{definition} This is almost the same as the definition of coherent fibration \cite[Definition 4.2.1]{jacobscltt}; the difference is that 1) the base category $\VV$ has countable coproducts 2) we require each fibre to be a poset; this makes object equalities hold on-the-nose, and 3) we require each fibre to have countable joins.
-They will be combined with countable coproducts of $\VV$ to equip $\PP$ with a countable coproduct (see Proposition \ref{pp:coh} point 5 below). \begin{example} A typical example of a fibration for assertion logic is the subobject fibration $\predfib{}:\Pred\arrow\Set$; the category $\Pred$ has objects as pairs $(X,\psi)$ of sets such that $\psi\subseteq X$, and morphisms of type $(X,\psi)\arrow(Y,\phi)$ as functions $f:X\arrow Y$ such that $f(\psi)\subseteq\phi$.
+This is almost the same as the definition of coherent fibrations \cite[Definition 4.2.1]{jacobscltt}; the difference is that 1) the base category $\VV$ has countable coproducts 2) we require each fibre to be a poset; this makes object equalities hold on-the-nose, and 3) we require each fibre to have countable joins.
+They will be combined with countable coproducts of $\VV$ to equip $\PP$ with a countable coproduct \cite{jacobscltt}. \begin{example} A typical example of a fibration for assertion logic is the subobject fibration $\predfib{\Set}:\Pred\arrow\Set$; the category $\Pred$ has objects pairs $(X,\psi)$ of sets such that $\psi\subseteq X$, and morphisms of type $(X,\psi)\arrow(Y,\phi)$ as functions $f:X\arrow Y$ such that $f(\psi)\subseteq\phi$.
 The functor $\predfib{}$ sends $(X,\psi)$ to $X$ and $f$ to itself.
-More examples can be found in \cite[Section 4]{jacobscltt}. \end{example}
+More examples can be found in the work of Jacobs~\cite[Section 4]{jacobscltt}. \end{example}